 •Global Controller—The global controller to which this BWC links

 •Assurance Level (AL)—The rate of change of available bandwidth under conditions of traffic congestion

-Figure 3-3 illustrates the maximum available bandwidth (Admitted Information Rate [AIR]) ranges between the CIR and the PIR.
+As illustrated in Figure 3-3, the maximum available bandwidth (Admitted Information Rate (AIR)) ranges between the CIR and the PIR.
 The actual consumed bandwidth is always less than the AIR.

 The BWC has a third parameter that controls how the AIR is determined at different congestion conditions.
 When the network is not congested the system allows the PIR and when the network is highly congested the system provides the CIR.
 In between these two extremes, the AIR is determined by a third parameter—Assurance Level (AL).
 The AL controls how fast the AIR would decrease from the PIR to the CIR as congestion builds, or increase from the CIR to the PIR as congestion decreases.
 A higher AL ensures a higher AIR compared to a similar BWC with a lower AL.